Even after all this time, I’ve managed to avoid jumping into Rockstar’s megalith.

 My editor asked me to write the analysis post of the trailer and I said no, it was the first time I’ve ever refused to do an article.
 What details would be inconsequential to me but be absolutely significant to someone who’d played the game?
 I wouldn’t know.
 There are too many fans of the game for me to get it wrong and there’s no doubt that I would.

 Often, such as immediately following a game’s announcement, you won’t know.
-The press release will be minimal, the 20 second teaser won’t contain enough details, the Kickstarter will be from developers you’ve never heard of, the Tweet will be just that – 140 characters.
+The press release will be minimal, the 20-second teaser won’t contain enough details, the Kickstarter will be from developers you’ve never heard of, the Tweet will be just that – 140 characters or fewer.
 There isn’t always enough information.
-Yet you can get away with it, because no one else knows anything either.
+Yet you can get away with it because no one else knows anything either.

 That doesn’t hold true for Grand Theft Auto.